 - Chia seeds

-- Seasonings like pumpkin spice, or even savory spices like chili powder or curry powder will kick up the flavor of any gluten free granola recipe!
+- Seasonings like pumpkin spice or even savory spices like chili powder or curry powder will kick up the flavor of any gluten free granola recipe!

 Our family puts this homemade granola on everything!!
 They even eat it right off the baking tray!
 Here are some of our favorite ways to eat granola

-- Spoon onto ice cream
+- Spoon into ice cream

 - Top fruit crisps